 The Company has financed a portion of its exploration and evaluation activities through the issue of flow-through shares.
 Under the terms of these share issues, the tax attributes of the related expenditures are renounced to subscribers.
-Common shares issued on a flow-through basis typically include a premium because of the tax benefits associated therewith ("Flow-through Premium").
+Common shares issued on a flow-through basis typically include a premium because of the tax benefits associated therewith ("Flowthrough Premium").
 Flow-through shares may also be issued with a warrant feature.
-At the time of issue, the Company estimates the proportion of proceeds attributable to the Flow-through Premium, the common share and the warrant with reference to closing market prices and such techniques as the Black-Scholes option-pricing model.
-The Flow-through Premium and warrant are estimated as the excess of the subscription price over the market value of the share and is recorded as a separate liability which is included in trade and other payables on the consolidated balance sheets (Note 11).
-The proceeds attributable to the warrants issued in the Company's functional currency are also treated as equity and recorded in contributed surplus on the balance sheet until exercise, when the associated proportion is transferred to share capital along with the cash proceeds received on exercise.
-See note 12 for commentary for US Dollar denominated warrants.
+At the time of issue, the Company estimates the proportion of proceeds attributable to the Flowthrough Premium, the common share and the warrant with reference to closing market prices and such techniques as the Black-Scholes option-pricing model.
+The Flow-through Premium is estimated as the excess of the subscription price over the market value of a regular common share and estimate fair value of the warrant and is recorded as a separate liability which is included in trade and other payables on the consolidated balance sheets (Note 11).
+The proceeds attributable to the warrants issued in the Company's functional currency are also treated as equity and recorded in warrants on the balance sheet until exercise, when the associated proportion is transferred to share capital along with the cash proceeds received on exercise.
+Upon expiry, the original fair value of the warrants is transferred to contributed surplus.
+See Note 12 for commentary on US dollar denominated warrants.